 - You decide whether and when to move forward with initiating an investigation.

-- Your assailant remains unpunished and capable of assaulting other victims.
+- Your assailant cannot be held accountable and may be capable of assaulting other victims.

 - You cannot receive a military protective order.

 - You cannot request an Expedited Transfer to allow you to move to a different base.